-Table of Content Introduction Background What is health literacy and what is a health literate healthcare organization?
-How can the self-assessment tool be used for designing healthcare organizations towards more organizational health literacy?
+Table of Content .
+3 Introduction .
+4 Background .
+7 What is health literacy and what is a health literate healthcare organization? .
+7 How can the self-assessment tool be used for designing healthcare organizations toward more organizational health literacy?
 How the 8 standards are related to stakeholders and domains of healthcare organizations.
-10 8 standards for assessing health literacy (responsiveness) of a healthcare organization 11 Instructions on how to use the Self-Assessment-Tool 13 International Self-Assessment Tool Organizational Health Literacy (Responsiveness) of Hospitals (HLO-Hos) Standard 1: Implement organizational health literacy best-practices across all structures and processes of the organization Standard 2: Develop documents, materials and services with stakeholders in a participatory manner Standard 3: Enable and train staff for personal and organizational health literacy Standard 6: Promote personal health literacy of patients and relatives during hospitalization and after discharge Standard 7: Promote personal health literacy of staff with regard to occupational risks and personal lifestyles Standard 8: Contribute to promoting personal health literacy of the local population and to dissemination of organizational health literacy in the region served Glossary Annex 1: Action Plan - Organizational Health Literacy Development Priorities 62 References 63
+10 8 standards for assessing health literacy (responsiveness) of a healthcare organization 11 Instructions on how to use the Self-Assessment-Tool 13 International Self-Assessment Tool Organizational Health Literacy (Responsiveness) of Hospitals (HLO-Hos) 16 Standard 1: Implement organizational health literacy best-practices across all structure and processes of the organization Standard 2: Develop documents, materials and services with stakeholders in a participatory manner 25 Standard 3: Enable and train staff for personal and organizational health literacy Standard 4: Provide easy navigation and access to services, documents, and materials.
+Standard 5: Apply health literacy best-practices in all forms of communication with patients Standard 6: Promote personal health literacy of patients and relatives during hospitalization and after discharge.
+Standard 7: Promote personal health literacy of staff with regard to occupational risks and personal lifestyles.
+Standard 8: Contribute to promoting personal health literacy of the local population an to dissemination of organizational health literacy in the region served nd Glossary 59 Annex 1: Action Plan - Organizational Health Literacy Development Priorities 62 Pafarances (63